dougUCN/LANE/CONTRIBUTING.md

 chmod +x .git/hooks/pre-commit
 ```

-To ensure that the pre-commit is running correctly, create a branch with a commit that contains a `console.log`.
+To ensure that the eslint pre-commit check is running correctly, create a branch with a commit that contains a `console.log`.
 If the commit is unsuccessful with the message: `Fix eslint errors and try again`, then the pre-commit is working correctly.

 ### 2. Working with the GraphQL Client (URQL)